 The Form Upgrade Utility is used to convert V1 form files and form libraries to V2 format.
 The following paragraphs discuss the necessary process for upgrading to FMS V2.
-Section 9.2 describes the Form Upgrade Utility.
-Section 9.3 describes the process for linking your applications, and the FMS/UPGRADE command section describes the command and its qualifiers in detail.
+Section 9.2, "Using the Form Upgrade Utility" describes the Form Upgrade Utility.
+Section 9.3, "Linking Existing Application Programs to the V2 Form Driver" describes the process for linking your applications, and the FMS/ UPGRADE command section describes the command and its qualifiers in detail.